Chart Color Schemes

 McKellar has shown very soft population growth performance across periods assessed by AreaSearch

-The suburb of McKellar's estimated population, as per AreaSearch analysis of ABS updates and address validation, is around 2,633 as of November 2025.
-This figure reflects a decrease from the 2021 Census count of 2,740 people, a change inferred from the resident population estimate by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-The estimated ERP population for McKellar is based on surrounding areas applied by ABS to the suburb by AreaSearch.
-This population level equates to a density ratio of 1,867 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Overseas migration primarily drove population growth in the area, contributing approximately 56% during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, McKellar's population is estimated at around 2,633 as of November 2025.
+This reflects a decrease of 107 people (3.9%) since the 2021 Census, which reported a population of 2,740 people.
+The change is inferred from the resident population of 2,633, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,867 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-Projections indicate an overall population decline by 499 persons in McKellar by 2041 according to this methodology.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group projected to increase by 43 people over this period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
+As we examine future population trends, projections indicate a decline in overall population, with the McKellar (SA2) population expected to reduce by 499 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to grow by 43 people.

 Frequently Asked Questions - Population